vuejs/apollo/packages/docs/src/guide-composable/query.md

 }
 ```

-But beware if you add new props that aren't in the GraphQL query, you may run into GraphQL validation errors!
+But beware if you add new props that aren't used in the GraphQL document, you will run into GraphQL validation errors!

 ### Variables function